 Chickasaw War of 1736

-The French with their Choctaw and Illini allies launched attacks on the Chickasaw at two different points.
+The French with their Choctaw, Illini, and Quapaw allies launched attacks on the Chickasaw at two different points.
 They lost badly.
 Their goal had been to destroy the Natchez who had taken refuge with the Chickasaw.

 Chickasaw War of 1739-1740